jatin-parate/node-file-stream-best-practices/README.md

 Used `event-stream` to efficiently read one line at a time from file without storing whole file contents in memory.

-## Toobusy
+## Toobusy-js

-Used `toobusy` to check if server is too busy to handle request.
+Used `toobusy-js` to check if server is too busy to handle request.

 ## Graceful-fs